Decay and non-decay for the massless Vlasov equation on subextremal and extremal Reissner-Nordstr\"om black holes: Introduction

 \begin{rem} As in the subextremal case, we recover the rates of $r$-decay from flat Minkowski spacetime as $r \rightarrow \infty$.
 We will provide a full characterisation of decay rates in both $\tau$ and $r$ for polynomial weights in Theorems~\ref{maintheoremERNprecise} and~\ref{ERN_slowdecayprop} below.
 Similar remarks about the dependence of the constant $C$ on the size of the support of $f_0$, as well as the smoothness of $f_0$ and the weight $w$ apply here as in the subextremal case. \end{rem}

 \begin{rem} As shown in Theorem~\ref{maintheoremERN}, solutions with initial data supported at a positive distance from $\mathcal{H}^+$ decay at an exponential rate, whereas solutions supported on a neighbourhood $\badsetaplarge_\delta$ of the generators of $\mathcal{H}^+$ only decay at a polynomial rate.
-If the initial data $f_0$ are smooth and supported on the generators of the event horizon, then there exists $0 < \delta < \frac{1}{2}$ such that $\badsetaplarge_\delta \subset \supp(f_0)$.
-One expects that for non-smooth data, any decay rate between a polynomial and exponential rate can be achieved.
+If the initial data $f_0$ are smooth and supported on the generators of the event horizon, then there exists $0 < \delta < \frac{1}{2}$ such that $\badsetaplarge_\delta \subset \supp(f_0)$. \end{rem}